-Saudis say they don’t want war, but will defend themselves
+Saudis say they will defend themselves, as Trump warns Iran

 Fears of armed conflict were already running high after the White House ordered warships and bombers to the region earlier this month to counter an alleged, unexplained threat from Iran.
 The U.S. also has ordered nonessential staff out of its diplomatic posts in Iraq.

-But President Donald Trump appears to have softened his tone in recent days, saying he expects Iran to seek negotiations with his administration.
-Asked on Thursday if the U.S. might be on a path to war with the Iranians, the president answered, “I hope not.”
+Trump had appeared to soften his tone in recent days, saying he expected Iran to seek negotiations with his administration.
+Asked on Thursday if the U.S. might be on a path to war with Iran, the president answered, “I hope not.”

+Sunday night’s apparent rocket attack was the first such incident since September, when three mortar shells landed in an abandoned lot inside the Green Zone.

+Iraqi military spokesman Brig.
+Gen. Yahya Rasoul told The Associated Press that a Katyusha rocket fell near the statue of the Unknown Soldier, less than a mile from the U.S. Embassy.
+He said that the military was investigating the cause but that the rocket was believed to have been fired from east Baghdad.
+The area is home to Iran-backed Shiite militias.

 The current tensions are rooted in Trump’s decision last year to withdraw the U.S. from the 2015 nuclear accord between Iran and world powers and impose wide-reaching sanctions, including on Iranian oil exports that are crucial to its economy.